mkhairul6/AlphaDocs/README.md

 ### URL Parameters:

-* uniquePaymentId: string, generated on the app as a random alpha-numeric string for each payment attempt,
+* uniquePaymentId: string (maximum length = 40), generated on the app as a random alpha-numeric string for each payment attempt,
 * brandCode: string, brand code,
 * paymentAmount: decimal number